gonespy/bstormps3/MARADNS_DEADWOOD.md

 csv2["gamespy.com."] = "gamespydns.txt"
 ```

-Create a text file named "gamespydns.txt" in the same folder as the "marac" file, and copy-paste the following (copy-paste rather than type so that you get the right formatting, and remember to change the IP address 192.168.2.37 to that of your PC):
+Create a text file named `gamespydns.txt` in the same folder as the `marac` file, and copy-paste the following (copy-paste rather than type so that you get the right formatting, and remember to change the IP address `192.168.2.37` to that of your PC):

 ```
 *.gamespy.com.
 A		192.168.2.37 ~
 *.gamespy.net.
 A		192.168.2.37 ~
 ```

-In the Deadwood-3-2-11-win32 folder, open the dwood3rc.txt text file and replace its contents with the following (remember to change the IP address 192.168.2.37 to that of your PC):
+In the `Deadwood-3-2-11-win32` folder, open the `dwood3rc.txt` text file and replace its contents with the following (remember to change the IP address `192.168.2.37` to that of your PC):

 ```
 upstream_servers = {}